Largest airlines in the world

 The largest airlines in the world can be measured in several ways.
-As of 2024, United Airlines was the largest in terms of available seat miles (ASM), revenue seat miles (RPM), mainline fleet size, the number of both mainline employees and destinations served; Delta Air Lines was the most valuable by revenue, assets, market capitalization, and brand value; American Airlines Group carries the most passengers and has the most employees when American Eagle is included; FedEx Express carries the most freight in tonne-kilometers; Southwest Airlines has the greatest number of routes; and Turkish Airlines serves the most countries.
+As of 2026, United Airlines was the largest in terms of available seat miles (ASM), revenue seat miles (RPM), mainline fleet size, the number of both mainline employees and destinations served; Delta Air Lines was the most valuable by revenue, assets, market capitalization, and brand value; American Airlines Group carries the most passengers and has the most employees when American Eagle is included; FedEx Express carries the most freight in tonne-kilometers; Southwest Airlines has the greatest number of routes; and Turkish Airlines serves the most countries.

 Financials

-Delta Air Lines ranks first by revenue, total assets, market capitalization and brand value.
+Delta Air Lines ranks first by revenue, net income, total assets, market capitalization and brand value.

 United Airlines ranks first in ASM, RPM, fleet size and number of both destinations and employees.

 American Airlines Group ranks first by number of passengers carried.